-The Utrecht University is the first Dutch university that implemented a teaching qualification system.
-All teachers that are contracted at the Utrecht University follow the programme and are obliged to achieve the basis qualification.
-Meanwhile all Dutch universities have adopted the qualification and acknowledge the qualification when this is reached elsewhere.
-The Utrecht University has also implemented a senior qualification for senior teachers/researchers, also known as associate professors.
+Utrecht University is the first Dutch university that implemented a teaching qualification system.
+All teachers employed by Utrecht University follow the programme and are obliged to achieve the basic qualification.
+Since its introduction in 1990, all Dutch universities have adopted the qualification and acknowledge the qualification when this is obtained elsewhere.
+Utrecht University has also implemented a Senior Qualification for senior teachers/researchers, also known as associate professors.

 University Teaching Qualification (BKO)

-To achieve the basis qualification, someone has to give education, possess over a tutor, make an education portfolio and must be conveyed to the review committee.
-In the BKO programme for academic teaching the lecturer enhances his or her possession of didactic skills and prepares fot the basis qualification.
+To achieve the University Teaching Qualification, someone has to teach, be tutored by a colleague, make an education portfolio and must be conveyed to the review committee.
+In the BKO programme for academic teaching the lecturer enhances his or her possession of didactic skills and prepares for the basic qualification.
 In a mixture of courses, assignments, observations in their educational practice and reciprocal exchange, teachers work on the following tasks:

 - Designing education (as formulating learning goals and developing learning tasks, work forms and assessments)